wendy0728/dissertationProject/README.md

 If you encounter any difficulty to run the code,these are some of the solutions for some of the problems:
 1. Change the database version, in app/src/main/java/com/example/data/AppDatabse file, change the Database version to one number higher.
+2. Change the file path of the keystore.